Woman watering flowers on a sunny balcony.

 Try to slice under the sod with a spade.
 Then, cut it into sections to make it easier to remove.

 After that, put your compost pile to decompose.
-With the newspaper, it will be easier to smother the grass.
-However, it will take longer.
+Smothering the grass with newspaper will be easier but will take longer.
 You can cover your garden with five sheets of newspaper.

 Double this amount if your lawn is St. Augustine or Bermuda grass.
 Then, spread a 3-inch layer of compost, a combination of topsoil, and the potting soil in the newspaper, and wait.
 It will take four months for the paper and compost to decompose.